reTHINK-project/specs/messaging-framework/stub-specification.md

   this._deliver(JSON.parse(msg.data));
 }
 ```
+Also messages received from a MN might be anaylyzed, processed and potentially transformed by the Stub before they are delivered to the runtimes message bus, depending on the MN type.

 ##### Auto connect mechanism

 The stubs are expected to support an auto connect mechanism.
-This is because the runtime will not explicitely invoke the connect method itself.
+This is because the runtime will not explicitely trigger the stub connection process itself by invoking a "connect" method.
 Instead it just sends messages via the messaging bus to the stub and assumes that the stub takes care of its own connection state.

 A simple approach to implement this behavior in the stub is to maintain a flag that indicates whether the connection to the MN shall be kept open or not.
 This flag could be set to TRUE, as soon as the first message is being sent and to FALSE if the stub receives a "disconnect" command from the runtime.
 If for instance a network problem causes an interruption of the connection between stub and MN, the stub would attempt to re-connect as soon as the next message shall be sent.